desmos-labs/desmos/x/posts/spec/02-concepts.md

 An attachment represent something that can be added to a post in order to enrich it or give it some additional use cases.

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the attachment is hosted and lives.
-It is represented by a `uint64`.

 ### Section ID
 The [section] ID indicates the ID of the subspace's section where the attachment lives.
-It is represented by a `uint32`.

 ### Post ID
 The [post](#Post) ID to which the attachment is linked.
-It is represented by a `uint64`.

 ### ID
 The unique ID that identifies the attachment.
 This ID is automatically assigned the same way the post one is.
-It is represented by a `uint32`.

 ### Content
 The content of the attachment.
 It can be either: